 The Flood Planning Area (FPA) is all land below the FPL.
+The Flood Planning Area (FPA) mapping for this study has been determined by adding 500mm freeboard to the 0.5% AEP flood level and extending the surface laterally to intersect with the adjacent terrain to define the area within the FPL.
 The FPA has been determined for the existing, projected 2050 and projected 2100 scenarios and draft Flood Planning Area maps for the projected 2050 and projected 2100 scenarios are provided in Figures I02 to I03 in Appendix A.